mattbdean/JRAW/ENDPOINTS.md

 edit
 ----

-100.00% completion (5 complete, 0 incomplete)
+100.00% completion (5 implemented, 0 planned, and 0 not planned)

 | Method | Endpoint                                                                                                        | Implementation                                                                                                                                                                |
 |:------:| --------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |